View Cancer Clinical Trials

 - Prior treatment with aurora kinase inhibitors

-- Currently enrolled in another investigational device or drug study, or less than 14 days since ending another investigational device or drug study(s), or receiving other investigational agent(s).
+- Currently receiving treatment in another investigational device or drug study, or less than 14 days since ending treatment on another investigational device or drug study(s), or receiving other investigational agent(s).

 - Major surgery within 28 days of study day 1